 Our condo is centrally located and we can walk or take public transportation to many places.
 Now that the weather is nicer, we have been going to various parks nearby and baby RB40 always has a ton of fun exploring.
 When he gets older, we can go to museums, libraries, theaters, and many other activities nearby.
 We love our location and Mrs. RB40 is done with moving.
 She had a much more rooted childhood than I did.

 Perhaps my small living space in the past influenced my ideal home size because I don’t want to live in a McMansion at all.
 It would take so much time to clean and we would have to spend a ton of money to fill the place up with furniture and toys.
 Our small condo is full at this point and this probably helps us avoid buying unnecessary stuff.

 We also spend a lot less in utilities, transportation, and entertainment in our location.
 I hated the $200+ heating bill we had to pay when we lived in a bigger home.
-The easiest way to reduce the energy bill is to move to a smaller place, but you can also use an energy rate comparison site to make sure you are not overpaying.
+The easiest way to reduce the energy bill is to move to a smaller place.

 If money was no object, I would probably opt for an additional bedroom in the same location.
 So my ideal home size is about 1,500 sq feet, but I’m pretty happy with 1,000 sq feet.
 What about you?
 What’s your ideal home size?
 How does your current home compare to your childhood home?